 Meia-lua: This literally means “half-moon”.
 It’s one of the basic round kicks in capoeira usually done with either one or both hands on the ground.

 Morena: This is a Brazilian term that refers to either a dark-haired or tan-skinned female.

 Ogum: Also written as Ogun.
 This is the Yoruba deity or orixá of iron and war.
-He is also often the patron diety for warriors.
+He is also often the patron deity for warriors.

 Olorum: Also written as Olorun.
 This is one of the names given to the supreme being or God in Yoruba belief and in Candomblé.

-Orixá: This is pronounced “Orisha” and is the word used for the dieties in the Yoruba belief system.
-The dieties represent the manifestations of Olodumare which is the Yoruba supreme being.
+Orixá: This is pronounced “Orisha” and is the word used for the deities in the Yoruba belief system.
+The deities represent the manifestations of Olodumare which is the Yoruba supreme being.
 This is linked to capoeira via Candomblé which is a version of the Yoruba religion found in Brazil.
 An example of an orixá is Ogum (Ogun) the god of iron and war.